 These cherries have above-average concentrations of melatonin, which is a hormone that helps promote healthy sleep.
 They're also lower in sugar than other cherries, which will keep your energy levels low so you can rest and recharge.

 Almonds are an excellent source of magnesium and the hormone melatonin.
 Melatonin regulates your internal clock and signals your body to prepare for sleep.

 Ion drops, trace minerals supplement, or a bath with epsom salts can helps with muscle relaxation, which promotes better sleep.

-You can happily sip on our warmed Spiced Almond Milk, Lavender Tea Latte or a super healthy warm green smoothie.
+You can happily sip on our warmed Spiced Almond Milk, Lavender Tea Latte, Pink Moon Milk or a super healthy warm green smoothie.
 I've created a smoothie recipe specifically to help with falling asleep.
 Yes, it's legit!
 Give it a blend about an hour before you're ready to go to bed and drink it at a slow and steady pace (no chugging).

-Our Spiced Almond Milk is such a sleep-helper, it's one of the favorite recipes included in our Fresh Start 21-Day Cleanse!
+Our Spiced Almond Milk is such a sleep-helper, it's one of the favorite recipes included in our Seasonal Cleanse-Day Cleanse!
 Cleansing your body of unwanted toxins and developing new habits are incredibly helpful for getting a good night's sleep.
 In fact, one of the benefits our cleanse community reports most often is sleeping better.
-You can read more about our Fresh Start 21-Day Cleanses here :: Fresh Start 21-Day Cleanse.
+You can read more about our Seasonal Cleanse-Day Cleanses here :: Seasonal Cleanse-Day Cleanse.

 Sleep Well SmoothieRate this Recipe Print Recipe